OpenOffice is a free office suite supported by the major competing proprietary and open source applications.

 It’s great knowing that a safety net is always in place if you cannot rely on the standard office tools that come with your Windows installation.

-One issue I HAVE discovered is that although OpenOffice can read and write docs created in MS Office, an original file created with OpenOffice subsequently opened with MS Office will display a bit differently; not a lot differently, but enough that subtle formatting differences occur enough to disrupt the flow of any advanced formatting rules.
+One issue I HAVE discovered is that although OpenOffice can read and write docs created in MS Office, an original file created with OpenOffice subsequently opened with MS Office will display a bit differently.

 The good news is that the latest version of OpenOffice is much better at preserving fidelity in documents used in cross compatibility situations.